jasongrimes/fretboardfoundation/_chapters/999-back/015-appendix-reading-staff.md

 If we want to read these advanced materials, we need to acquire a minimal ability to read music for guitar.

-Typically this only requires knowing enough to decipher the notes on the staff and locate them on the guitar.
+Fortunately, in most cases this just means being able to decipher the notes on the staff and locate them on the fretboard.
 Reading rhythms is a bit harder, but it's not strictly necessary in order to extract the basic melodic ideas, so it won't be covered here.